Download your FREE information guide

 When can I get back to work after Laser Eye Surgery?

-Most patients who have LASIK or ReLEx SMILE treatment are able to return to work just 24 hours after surgery.
+Most patients can return to work in as little as 24 hours after surgery.

 How much does Laser Eye Surgery cost?

+You can find more details about our cost of surgery here.
 We also offer interest-free finance, which can help make your treatment a lot more flexible and manageable.
 Find out more about the cost of Laser Eye Surgery.

 Why are you more expensive than other Laser Eye Surgery clinics?